Log data collection

-The memory and CPU requirements of the Wazuh agent are insignificant because it mostly just forwards events to the manager.
-However, on the Wazuh manager, CPU and memory consumption can increase quickly depending on the events per second (EPS) that the manager has to analyze.
+The memory and CPU requirements of the Wazuh agent are insignificant since its primary duty is to forward events to the manager.
+However, on the Wazuh manager, CPU and memory consumption can increase rapidly depending on the events per second (EPS) that the manager has to analyze.

 - How it works